Project Sourcing & Support

 04

-Keep the confirmed scope connected to scheduling, order follow-up, and milestone communication as production moves.
+Keep the confirmed scope connected to scheduling, order follow-up, milestone communication, finish checks, and quality checking as production moves.

 Visible production status